Book a Japan autumn by train – browse the full suite of Japan Rail Passes, here.

 Compare the different travel classes offered by Eurocity and Intercity when travelling from Vienna to Graz.

-Onboard services on Eurocity and Intercity
+What are the onboard services on Eurocity and Intercity?

 Discover more about the onboard services offered on trains from Vienna to Graz.